 Lastly, it’s always a good idea to compare your health records with your insurance statements so you can be certain you only receive bills for services you received.

-What should you do if you see a mistake?
+What should you do if you notice your medical records are not accurate?

 Under HIPAA, if you think there’s a mistake in your health record, you have a right to ask your provider to fix it.

 Contact your provider’s office and ask what steps are needed to make a change in your health record.
 If it’s a simple mistake, like an incorrect phone number, you might be able to send the correction to your provider’s office through their online portal.
 But you might need to write a letter or fill out a form.
 Either way, be sure to include a detailed description of the mistake you found and how you think it should be fixed.
 And if possible, attach a copy of the page that includes the error.
 Make a copy of everything you send for your own records.